APresta19/apopresta.github.io/README.md

 # Andrew Presta Personal Site

-Only used HTML and CSS - Javascript will be incorporated later React will also be added when I learn it fully :)
+Only used HTML and CSS - Javascript will be incorporated later.

+React will also be added when I learn it fully :)